 Working outside the denominazione regulations gave Antinori the freedom to change the historical Chianti grape mix.
 He threw out the white Trebbiano and Malvasia and the red Canaiolo and replaced them with French Cabernet Sauvignon grapes, making up 20 per cent of the wine.
 The Sangiovese-dominated blend was aged in small oak barrels (another revolutionary step) and became an instant worldwide hit.

 Unsurprisingly, this being Italy, Antinori created a fashion.
 By the mid-Eighties, every self-respecting Tuscan winery was producing an upmarket vino da tavola.
-The paradox was that while these wines often contained Cabernet Sauvignon, they did wonders for the reputation of Sangiovese, forcing a rethink of the denominazione rules (most Super Tuscans are now sold as IGT wines, the equivalent of French vines de pays).
+The paradox was that while these wines often contained Cabernet Sauvignon, they did wonders for the reputation of Sangiovese, forcing a rethink of the denominazione rules (most Super Tuscans are now sold as IGT wines, the equivalent of French vins de pays).
 And, as prices spiralled, they showed that Sangiovese deserved to be considered a world-class grape.

 There’s Sangiovese and Sangiovese, mind you.
 The grape is unusually sensitive to yield, vineyard site and clone.
 The worst examples can taste thin and astringent, with poor colour, very little fruit and a finish like stewed tea.
 The last decade has seen substantial replanting in Tuscany, however, as producers have introduced better clones and begun to treat the grape with the attention it needs.